 Due to strong demand, Penguin reprinted the book four times in the first three months after publication, and more printings followed.
-The international edition soon appeared on a Scientific American list of recommended books, and attracted praise from Britain's Literary Review and American Bird Watcher's Digest (see News)
+The international edition soon appeared on a Scientific American list of recommended books, and attracted praise from Britain's Literary Review and The New York Review of Books (see News)

 In a major review, in Australia's leading bird journal, Emu Austral Ornithology, Naomi Langmore, from the Australian National University, summed up the book as "remarkable on many levels".
 The central hypothesis, about Australia's aggressive honeyeaters, she described as "convincing".